EnvironmentalSystemsLab/NSRDB2EPW/README.md

 Thanks to [Patrick's script](https://github.com/building-energy/epw/blob/master/epw/epw.py) we have a ready-made workflow for EPW file generation.

-## Steps
+## Walkthrough
-### 1. Prepare your WKT geometry
+### 1. Prepare your query geometry

-Prepare your WKT geometry representing the area of investigation as a string.
-Further guidance available [here](https://libgeos.org/specifications/wkt/).
+Prepare your query geometry representing the area of investigation as a WKT string.
+Further guidances on WKT string are available [here](https://libgeos.org/specifications/wkt/).

-A minimum working example is a Point, such as `POINT(-76.48408307172359 42.45094507085529)` is the location of Cornell AAP.
+A minimal working example is a Point such as `POINT(-76.48408307172359 42.45094507085529)` which is the location of Cornell AAP.

 ### 2. Determine the right temporal resolution and coverage